igfilm/viewcontrol/README.md

 # viewcontrol
 Lightweight program for playback of various image media formats with seamless transitions and control via Ethernet connected devices and DMX.

+This software is currently being developed to create a fully automatic cinema-like playback, running on a single board computer and controlling devices connected via Ethernet.

 ## Quick Start
 ### Install
  1) `$ git clone https://github.com/igfilm/viewcontrol.git && cd viewcontrol`